 Take a look below at some different layout possibilities:

-Now if you want to create a Custom Chart, you're done!
-Just make sure to click Save PDF and continue adding widgets.
+Make sure to click Save PDF and continue adding widgets.

 3. Widget logic rules